Fiteh-21/Python-Data-Analysis-Projects/README.md

 # Python-Data-Analysis-Projects

-This repository contains weekly, hands-on data analysis projects completed as part of the TechSkillUp Programme.
+This repository contains weekly, hands-on data analysis projects completed as part of the **TechSkillUp Programme**.
 The work demonstrates practical application of Python for data analysis, from foundational programming concepts to end-to-end data workflows.

 Each project showcases newly acquired skills and explores real-world examples using Python tooling and data analysis techniques.